Six coalmine workers die of suffocation in Kalat - Samaa TV

 At least six people died of suffocation caused with toxic gas in Kalat, Samaa reported Thursday.

 The laborers were working in a coalmine located in Siah Camp, Sorab, according to the Levies sources.
-An explosion took place in the mine that triggered toxic gas that led to the suffocation of six workers.
+An explosion took place in the mine that triggered poisonous gas that led to the suffocation of six miners.

 The Levies men transported the bodies to Civil Hospital, Sorab.